 - 1. Identify worrisome or threatening behaviour; - 2.
-Use a multi-disciplinary team to conduct a violence threat risk assessment; - 3.
+Use a multi-disciplinary team to conduct a VTRA; - 3.
 Determine if a threat-maker poses a risk and the potential level of risk; and - 4.
 Intervene appropriately.

 There are two VTRA stages: